irmen/prog8/docs/source/targetsystem.rst

     by setting the various handlers), or pass false to not touch this.
     The handlers don't need to clear its ISR bit, but have to return 0 or 1 in A, where 1 means: continue with the system IRQ handler, 0 means: don't call that.
+    The order in which the handlers are invoked if multiple interrupts occur simultaneously is: LINE, SPRCOL, AFLOW, VSYNC.

 ``set_vsync_irq_handler (uword address)``
     Sets the verical sync interrupt handler routine.
 Also enables VSYNC interrupts.